History of Palestine: Zaydani period

-In the mid-17th century, the Zaydani family became a formidable force in northern Palestine.
-Initially, its sheikhs were appointed as multazems (tax collectors and local enforcers) of iltizam (tax farms) in parts of the Galilee by the Ma'ani, and, after 1697, the Shihabi emirs of Mount Lebanon.
-In 1730, Zaydani sheikh Zahir al-Umar was directly appointed by the Wali of Sidon as the multazem of Tiberias, which he soon fortified, along with other Zaydani strongholds such as Deir Hanna, Arraba and Nazareth.
-Between that time and 1750, Zahir had consolidated his control over the entire Galilee.
-He transferred his headquarters to the port village of Acre, which he renovated and refortified.
-Acre became the center of an expanding autonomous sheikhdom financed by a monopoly on cotton and other agricultural commodities from Palestine and southern Lebanon established by Zahir.
-Zahir's control of cotton and olive oil prices drew great revenues from European merchants, and these funds enabled him to marshal military resources needed to fend off military assaults by the governors of Damascus.
-Moreover, the monopolies ended the foreign merchants' manipulation of prices and financial exploitation of the local peasantry.
-Together with significantly improved general security and social justice, Zahir's economic policies made him popular with the local inhabitants.
-Zahir also encouraged immigration to Palestine and his rule attracted large numbers of Jews and Melkite and Greek Orthodox Christians from throughout Ottoman Syria, revitalizing the region's economy.
-Zahir founded modern-day Haifa in 1769.
+The sheikhs of the Zaydani family were appointed as multazems (tax collectors and local enforcers) of iltizam (tax farms) in parts of the Galilee over the Ma'ani in the mid-17th century, and then over the Shihabi emirs of Mount Lebanon.
+In 1730, Zaydani sheikh Daher al-Umar was directly appointed by the Wali of Sidon as the multazem of Tiberias, which he soon fortified, along with other Zaydani strongholds such as Deir Hanna, Arraba and Nazareth.
+Several military confrontations erupted between Daher and the Jarrar clans beginning in 1735 when the former occupied the latter's territory of Nazareth and the Jezreel Valley, which served as trade and transportation hubs.

+By 1750, Daher had consolidated control over the entire Galilee, and transferred his headquarters to the port village of Acre, which he renovated and refortified.
+Acre became the center of an expanding autonomous sheikhdom financed by a monopoly on cotton and other agricultural commodities from Palestine and southern Lebanon established by Daher.
+Control of cotton and olive oil prices drew great revenues from European merchants, enabling Daher to marshal military resources needed to fend off assaults by the governors of Damascus, and ending the foreign merchants' manipulation of prices and financial exploitation of the local peasantry.
+Combined with significantly improved general security and social justice, Daher's economic policies made him popular with the local inhabitants, and attracted immigration to Palestine from throughout Ottoman Syria, including large numbers of Jews and Melkite and Greek Orthodox Christians, revitalizing the region's economy.
+Daher founded modern-day Haifa in 1769.